'48 by James Herbert

 - Finished reading it on December 20, 2004

 - I'm sure that there is some writer out there thinking "Life is not fair.
-Not only does Lansdale right one coming of age novel (The Bottoms) but he goes out there and writes two of them.
+Not only does Lansdale right one coming of age novel (THE BOTTOMS) but he goes out there and writes two of them.
 And both of them are excellent!"
 Rather than a near turn of the century, the story this time takes place in the summer of 1958, in a small town in Texas.
 At the start of summer, Stanley Mitchell uncovers the remains of a burned down house in the woods and the mystery of two girls who died on the same night many years back.
 Finding out more information starts as something for Stanley to do and slowly becomes an itch that needs to be scratched.
 Along the way, many weird things happen as well as Stanley growing up and making new friends.
 If you are already a fan of Lansdale, you don't need me to tell you how enjoyable his novels are.
-If you are not a fan, read this book and The Bottoms and you'll quickly be a convert.
+If you are not a fan, read this book and THE BOTTOMS and you'll quickly be a convert.

 5 Stories by Peter Straub